jamesleakos/RiffServer/README.md

 1. In your postgreSQL command line, run '/i 'INSERT_YOUR_FILE_PATH/RiffServer/server/database/schema.sql''

 ## Features
-- Register for an account to login and secure it will be secured through firebase authentification
+- Register for an account to login, secured through firebase authentification
 - Join the public 'Welcome' server to meet new friends
 - Create your own private servers that you can invite friends into by username
 - Create channels within each server